-Organized by the National Centre for Truth and Reconciliation (NCTR), Truth and Reconciliation Week 2022 (September 26 to 30) is a national program open to all schools across Canada.
-This year, the theme is "Remembering the Children."
+Organized by the National Centre for Truth and Reconciliation (NCTR), Truth and Reconciliation Week 2023 (September 25 to 30) is a national program open to all schools across Canada.
 Join NCTR in memorializing the children lost to the residential school system and honouring Survivors and their families.
 Learning and commemorating the truth of our history from First Nations, Métis, and Inuit Knowledge Keepers is an important part of the path to Reconciliation.

-Truth and Reconciliation Week 2022 includes age-appropriate material for students in Grades 1 to 12.
+Truth and Reconciliation Week 2023 includes age-appropriate material for students in Grades 1 to 12, with each day featuring either pre-recorded sessions or live discussions demonstrating the strengths of Indigenous Peoples.